Hydrotherapy

 What is hydrotherapy?

-Hydrotherapy is very similar to physiotherapy, but exercises are carried out under water, either in a pool or on an underwater treadmill.
+Hydrotherapy is very similar to physiotherapy, but exercises are carried out underwater, either in a pool or on an underwater treadmill.
 It is predominantly based around exercise therapy and is used to treat or manage musculoskeletal disease.
 The buoyancy of the water reduces the weight going through the limbs, so is helpful for pets who may struggle with exercises on land (such as when one limb is weaker after surgery).
 Water can also increase resistance against movement, enhancing the effect of exercises.
 Warm water is used which can help reduce swelling and stiffness.

 The hydrotherapist will assess your pet by observing them moving around, as well as physically examining to feel muscle mass, tone and symmetry.
 This allows them to identify areas of discomfort, inappropriate posture, or difficulty with movement.
 A personalised treatment plan can then be implemented to help reduce pain, improve mobility and prevent further injury by increasing muscle mass and tolerance.